How to Create Your Website with TYPO3 (Brand Examples)

 • Point your domain to the server and inform your team.

-Careful preparation will help your TYPO3 website run smoothly from day one.
+Careful preparation will help ensure that your TYPO3 website runs smoothly from day one.

 Maintaining and Updating Your TYPO3 Website